Georgia-Tech-Manufacturing-Institute/multi_robot_calibration/README.md

 git clone git@github.com:Georgia-Tech-Manufacturing-Institute/multi_robot_calibration.git
 ```

-A few dependencies need to be installed to use the Python scripts.
-Navigate to
-the `python` directory and run the following command.
+The Python package and it's dependencies are installed locally with pip.
 ```
-pip3 install -r requirements.txt
+git clone git@github.com:Georgia-Tech-Manufacturing-Institute/multi_robot_calibration.git
+cd multi_robot_calibration/python
+pip install -e .
 ```

-Test the installation with
+For developers, if you would like to run the Python unit tests.
 ```
-python3 calibrate.py -h
+pip install -e .[dev]
+pytest
 ```

 ## Data Collection

 ## Usage

+The Python installation will expose two scripts.

+1) `calibrate-bf` for base-frame calibration using closed form transformations
+2) `calibrate-iterative` for iterative multi-robot calibration

-By default, the script references the latest data stored in `CMM_data`.
+By default, the script references the example data stored in the `data` folder.
 To use other point clouds, pass them via the `-r` and `-t` options shown below.

+#### `calibrate-bf`
 ```
-usage: calibrate.py [-h] [-r ROBOT_CLOUD_PATH] [-t TOOL_CLOUD_PATH] [-p PLOT]
+usage: calibrate-bf [-h] [-r ROBOT_CLOUD_PATH] [-t TOOL_CLOUD_PATH] [-p PLOT]

 Find world-to-robot transformations.